 - A new intake meeting is held for new Year R parents in Term 6 of the academic year prior to the children joining the school in September. - Reception teaching staff make visits to Nursery placements during the summer term prior to the children joining us at the beginning of the next academic year.
 The school's Assistant Head for Inclusion will also attend these visits if advised to or make separate visits as necessary. - A 'getting to know your child' meeting is held with parents prior to the children joining the school in Year R at a home visit. - Stay and Play sessions and Story time sessions are organised for the new children in the summer term. - A short-term phased placement is used to introduce the new Year R children to school life in September.
-All children are full time by the end of the first two weeks of the first term of the academic year. - A transition booklet or social story will be devised if an individual requires this support as well as additional visits to their new classroom to meet their teacher should it be felt to be necessary. - Bespoke transition planning will be put in place for those pupils with complex or severe needs and /or an Education, Health and Care Plan.
+All children are full time by the end of the first two weeks of the first term of the academic year. - A transition booklet or social story is created for all children to use as they need to as well as additional visits to their new classroom to meet their teacher should it be felt to be necessary. - Bespoke transition planning will be put in place for those pupils with complex or severe needs and /or an Education, Health and Care Plan.